alfonsocv24/CycPeptMPDB_ML/README.md

   python Model_<Model_name>.py
 ```
 Where <Model_name> relates to the folder in which the model is stored.
-In the case of the SP model on the SP folder, there are two main flags:
+In the case of the SP model on the SP folder, there are three main flags:

   - ds: Provide a dataset name.
 AllPep of L67 are the options.
     ```bash